rave17/practice_test_js/README.md

 # practice_test_js
+____
-- simple test using assert js from node
+## simple test using jest
+- --verbose: show more info about the test
+- --watch: keep watch changes in files